 HAYABUSA: The only courtesan with prior history with the heroine, as her dear childhood friend.
 Unlike the others who use their beguiling charms and physical attractiveness in earning customers, women are attracted to Hayabusa due to his hardworking and caring nature.
 He gets along with the other courtesans of Kikuya well, especially Takao.
 This is surprising as Takao usually has stiff relations with the others, due to his popularity as a courtesan and abrasive nature.

 Overall, the route is a lot fluffier than the others but I found myself again being disappointed yet again by the ending.
 He easily escapes jail with the help of the heroine’s mother, as the patrol guard had previously been in her debt and he is subsequently released.
 It then quickly skips to their wedding scene and ending.
-He also has less content in comparison to the other men, as he was the newer add-on route implemented into the game.
-Because of this, he does not appear at all in the other male routes which greatly diminishes his screen time and the attachment you feel towards him as a character.
-Whilst the other bachelors have plenty of sub-stories, there weren’t any for Hayabusa.
+He also has less content in comparison to the other men, as he was the newest add-on route implemented into the game.
+Because of this, he does not appear at all in the other male routes.
+This greatly diminished his screen time and weakened the attachment you felt towards him as a character.
+Whilst the other bachelors had plenty of sub-stories, there weren’t any for Hayabusa.

 One of the biggest selling points of the game is its great art, especially for something being originally for a mobile platform.
 It has a wide array of backgrounds, and the character designs with their unique kimonos are all drawn beautifully.
 I love the colour scheme and art style of the artist.
 If I were to be nitpicky, then I felt that the CGs of the game were of lower quality than the drawn character sprites.
 The line art just wasn’t as clean or crisp, and the artist clearly had trouble with certain expressions or hand gestures (something that is quite common in visual novels).